SanderSass/DataProcessing_nodejs_2021_22/README.md

    To update(PATCH) or delete, then have to use a variable Country in the body to test update and delete.

-   PATCH: I used patch for update because I want to update only a specific object with certain variable, but with PUT it would overwrite all the objects variable.
+   PATCH: I used patch for update because I want to update only a specific object with certain variable, but with PUT it would overwrite all the objects with same variable.

 ## Swagger documentation
 Here you find more info of API system docs: **http://localhost:5500/api-docs**.